Dmitry Dolgin

 ING Deutschland

-Chief Economist on Russia & CIS
+Chief Economist on CIS and Russia

 About the expert